-Other than taking care of large media files, you also want to remove unnecessary applications.
+Other than taking care of large media files, you also want to know how to uninstall apps on Mac, especially the ones you no longer need.
 Information on that can be found here.

 Finally, keep in mind that you can also use external storage devices or cloud storage.
 A decent HDD is relatively cheap, and iCloud costs a few dollars per month if you want to upgrade the default plan.